Portland green bike box - bike lane indicates a trouble spot for drivers to pay more attention and look for cyclists and pedestrians

 Where Can You Ride A Bike On The Sidewalk In Portland?

 Oregon bike law - Portland boundary of no sidewalk biking with a small exception in SW Portland.The region where you cannot ride your bike on the sidewalk is not marked in Portland.
 The no bikes on sidewalk is locaed in the SW/NW section of Portland ~ around the downtown shopping areas.
-Specifically it is this area (pictured below) bounded by and including these roads: SW Jefferson, Front Avenue, NW Hoyt and 13th Avenue.
+Specifically it is this area bounded by and including these roads: SW Jefferson, Front Avenue, NW Hoyt and 13th Avenue.

 In addition, there is a small area carved out which is an exception to the no biking on the sidewalk rule.